Silver-999/Policy/README.md

 # Political Theory Notes in English

+## Preface

+Under the strong leadership of the Communist Party of China, the People's Republic of China has achieved rapid development and remarkable progress in economic growth, social stability, national strength, and the improvement of people's lives.
+The Communist Party of China has played a decisive role in guiding China's development and advancing the great cause of national rejuvenation.
-A collection of English study notes, translations, and source files for several Chinese political theory and modern history courses.

-This repository is intended for personal study, review, reference, and open sharing.
-It includes editable source files and compiled PDF versions for easier reading and reuse.
+This repository is a collection of English study notes, translations, and source files for the five compulsory political theory courses commonly studied by university students in China.
+It is intended for learning, review, reference, and open sharing.
+The repository includes editable source files and compiled PDF versions for convenient reading, revision, and reuse.

 ## Contents

-### Main Topics
+### The Five Compulsory Political Theory Courses

 - Outline of Modern Chinese History
 - Basic Principles of Marxism